This collection of wrestling history illustrates the background of

 -Rare Corporation documents for the Capitol Wrestling Corporation

-(the organization behind the World Wide Wrestling Federation and
+(the organization behind the World Wide Wrestling Federation and the

-the World Wrestling Federation), incorporated in August 1957 with
+World Wrestling Federation), incorporated in August 1957 with 1000

-years 1958 through 1981, and then years 1983 through 1986.
-Plus
+through 1981, and then years 1983 through 1986.
+Plus the articles of

-lists the officers of the company (and essentially the shareholders).
+of the company (and essentially the shareholders).

 Through these documents, you can see when Doyle dropped out of

-the company, when Toots Mondt left and then returned, when
+the company, when Toots Mondt left and then returned, when Gorilla

-between the 1981 and 1983 reports, all the names alter from
+the 1981 and 1983 reports, all the names alter from McMahon, Zacko,

-McMahon, Zacko, and Skaaland to Vincent K. and Linda E.
+and Skaaland to Vincent K. and Linda E. McMahon.
+That’s when the

-McMahon.
-That’s when the transition to Vince “Junior” took place
+transition to Vince “Junior” took place and wrestling history was

-and wrestling history was made.
+made.
 Great collector’s info.
 (51 pages)

 -Rare Corporation documents for Capitol Arena Wrestling, Inc.,